fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

   The TPP takes power away from you and hands it to multinational corporations.
   That’s not “free trade,” that’s a whole new level of corruption.
 petition_title: Call out the TPP for corruption.
-petition_copy: >-
-  The TPP was written in secret by corporate lobbyists and government officials, and no public-interest groups, academics, or policy experts without industry ties were allowed to participate in the process.
-The people working on the deal say they needed to keep the details secret (from everyone except the lobbyists that were let in) so they didn’t undercut their negotiators.
-We get that.
-But if reaching a deal requires undermining national sovereignty and giving special interests a plethora of policies that have already been rejected through the representative lawmaking process, we don’t want it.
 search_description: >-
   The TPP takes power away from you and hands it to multinational corporations.
   That’s not “free trade,” that’s a whole new level of corruption.